shwetakhanjan/student-learning-risk-ml/README.md

 # student-learning-risk-ml
-Predicting student learning risk and recommending targeted math practice using machine learning
+Predicting student learning risk using interpretable machine learning models

-# Predicting Student Learning Risk Using Machine Learning

 ## Overview
 This project explores the use of machine learning to identify students at risk of falling behind in mathematics and to support targeted intervention through data-driven insights.
-Drawing from my experience as a math educator, the goal is to model performance patterns that may indicate learning risk and inform personalized practice recommendations.
+Drawing from my experience as a math educator, the goal is to model performance patterns that may indicate learning risk and inform potential targeted interventions.

-The project focuses on supervised learning techniques, interpretability, and responsible model evaluation rather than maximizing accuracy alone.
+The project focuses on supervised learning techniques, model interpretability, and responsible evaluation, explicitly prioritizing recall and error analysis over accuracy alone.

 ## Problem Statement
 In educational settings, students often struggle for extended periods before intervention occurs.
 Early identification of learning risk can enable timely, targeted support.
 This project frames the problem as a binary classification task: predicting whether a student is at risk based on historical performance and engagement-related features.

 ## Dataset
 The dataset represents student-level academic performance, including: